seanwieser/Web_Scraping_Premier_League_Statistics/README.md

     1. Parse Club HTMLs
         * Used BeautifulSoup to extract player/url key/value pairs from local HTML file
         * Saved this information as a dictionary in a class variable to be accessed later
-        * Constructed Pandas Dataframe with information available on this page about a particular player
+        * Constructed Pandas Dataframe with information below and wrote it to a CSV file
-            * Name, Year, Position, Nationality
+            * Name, Year, Club, Position, Nationality

 ### 1. **Player**
 * This step provided statistics about an individual player for a particular year
-* Created a Pandas Dataframe with 55 columns and wrote it to a CSV file
+* Created a Pandas Dataframe with 58 columns and wrote it to a CSV file

     1. Get Player HTMLs
         * Used Selenium with Chromedriver because the dropdown bar would not update with specific URL.